stig/www.brautaset.org/_posts/2016-05-12-leafnode-nntp-os-x.md

 ---
 title: Setting up Leafnode NNTP server on OS X
 layout: post
+abstract: I set up the Leafnode NNTP server on OS X, for use with Emacs and the  Gnus newsreader.
 ---

+**Note: Although this works, I don't actually use Leafnode any more.
+I now use the [Gnus Agent](https://www.gnu.org/software/emacs/manual/html_node/gnus/Agent-Basics.html) instead.**

 I read email and news with Gnus.
 I often use a laptop, and often in places I don't have internet access.
 Gnus doesn't like not being able to connect to the